 Car and pedestrian accidents – Distracted, aggressive, and substance impaired driving in parking lots on campus can all result in car accidents, possibly injuring passengers, pedestrians and bicyclists.

 Slip and fall accidents – slippery floors, uneven pavement, pot holes, stairs without handrails, and countless other potential hazards can cause a slip and fall accident.
 This type of accident is the leading cause of traumatic brain injuries in the U.S.

 Hazing – Hazing rituals and pranks often cause injuries to students, even though fraternities and sororities have anti-hazing policies in place.

-Liability in a D.C.
+Liability in a Washington D.C.
 Campus Accident

 The exact circumstances of how your injury occurred will dictate liability for your injury after a campus accident, but it will typically fall on either or both the university and the at-fault negligent party.

 Under the law of premises liability, property owners are responsible for providing safe conditions for visitors and guests.
 When premises owners fail in their duty of care to keep the property safe, they may be liable when people suffer an injury as a result.

 In order to hold a university responsible in these cases, foreseeability plays a huge role.
 It must be proven that the injury was foreseeable and the university did not make an effort to prevent the dangerous condition or warn visitors of the dangerous condition that caused injury.